-- · the seriousness of the issues raised

-- the credibility of the concern; and

-- the likelihood of confirming the allegation from attributable sources.
+- the credibility of the concern; and - the likelihood of confirming the allegation from attributable sources.

 Self-Reporting

 There may be occasions where a member of staff has a personal difficulty, perhaps a physical or mental health problem, which they know to be impinging on their professional competence.
 Staff have a responsibility to discuss such a situation with the Headteacher so that professional and personal support can be offered to the member of staff concerned.
 Whilst such reporting will remain confidential in most instances, this cannot be guaranteed where personal difficulties raise concerns about the welfare or safety of children.